pimpale/todo-app/frontend/frontend-architecture.md

 Doing it this way type checks all arguments, automatically converts results to JavaScript objects, and overall prevents bugs.

 Note that many of these functions use the keywords `await` and `async`.
-This means that they are asynchronous functions.
-Learn more about them [here](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await).
+This means that they are asynchronous functions ([documentation]( https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await )).
 In a nutshell, the rule is that any call to an async function must have an `await` ahead of it to actually load the result.
-Any function that makes an `async` call is itself asynchronous, and so must have the word `async` ahead of it.
+Any function that makes an `await` call is itself asynchronous, and so must have the word `async` ahead of it.

 Examples:
 ```tsx